MITOViXu/vehicle-warranty-website/README.md

 <h3>Start the Server and Client</h3>

-Open your web browser and go to [http://localhost:5174/](http://localhost:5174/) to access the frontend of the application.
+** Note that this blockchain feature is only used for our or your self-created metamask account Open your web browser and go to [http://localhost/](http://localhost/) to access the frontend of the application.

 - username: admin@gmail.com
 - password: 123